-In response to the COVID-19 pandemic and the consequences therefrom, the federal government enacted various stimulus packages to mitigate the impact of COVID-19 on businesses and their work forces, and to provide additional financial support to employees who have lost their jobs during the COVID-19 pandemic.
-In the United States, the unemployment rate was 5.5% in May 2021, according to the U.S. Bureau of Labor Statistics.
-When stimulus and other support is reduced or not extended, unemployment or underemployment may continue to increase, concerns about job loss may be exacerbated, and unemployed or underemployed individuals may become delinquent in their mortgage payments and other obligations, all of which may have an adverse impact on our business and financial results.
-People who are not employed or are underemployed or are concerned about the loss, or potential loss, of their jobs are less likely to purchase new homes, may be forced to try to sell the homes they own and may face difficulties in making required mortgage payments.
-Therefore, continued high levels of unemployment or any further increase in unemployment or underemployment may lead to a decrease in sales pace or an increase in the number of loan delinquencies and property repossessions, which may have an adverse impact on us both by reducing demand for the homes we build and by increasing the supply of homes for sale.
+In the United States, the unemployment rate was 3.6% in May 2022, according to the U.S. Bureau of Labor Statistics.
+If changes in macroeconomic conditions worsen, unemployment or underemployment may increase, concerns about job loss may be exacerbated, and unemployed or underemployed individuals may become delinquent in their mortgage payments and other obligations, all of which may have an adverse impact on our business and financial results.
+People who are not employed or are underemployed, or are concerned about the loss, or potential loss, of their jobs, are less likely to purchase new homes, may be forced to try to sell the homes they own, and may face difficulties in making required mortgage payments.
+Therefore, high levels of unemployment or an increase in unemployment or underemployment may lead to a decrease in sales pace or an increase in the number of loan delinquencies and property repossessions, which may have an adverse impact on us both by reducing demand for the homes we build and by increasing the supply of homes for sale.